 Verdict

-However, if you are on a slightly tighter budget, you can also consider the How to Solve a Problem: The Rise (and Falls) of a Rock-Climbing Champion as an affordable alternative.
+However, if you are on a slightly tighter budget, you can also consider the Camp 4: Recollections of a Yosemite Rock climber as an affordable alternative.

 Why Getting a Climbing Guide or Book Makes a Great Gift?